3 Thinking Errors Keeping You in a Career Rut

 A defiant commitment to the strategies, projects, or plans you’ve already invested time, money, and energy into, long after they stopped producing positive or desired results.

-Now, to be fair, every single human being is susceptible to these thinking errors, so I don’t recommend trying to eradicate them.
+Now, to be fair, every single human being is susceptible to these thinking errors, so I don’t recommend trying to eradicate them altogether…but what I can recommend is getting better at listening for them, so you hear how you’re keeping yourself stuck.

 Because thinking errors are inherently internal, it is imperative that you pay closer attention to how these biases are shaping (aka limiting) your internal logic and external choices.

-The first way to do this is to listen more carefully to yourself and the ‘buzzers’ that kill your motivation to think and act differently.
+The first way to do this is to listen more carefully to hear the cop-outs and questions that are messing with your motivation, like a game buzzer.

 “What if I can’t earn as much as I earn here?”